NESTLab/coms/README.md

  </node>
 <launch>
 ```
-Alternatively, you can manually run Coms as a script
+Alternatively, you can manually run Coms as a script which
 ```zsh
 rosrun coms main.py --environment=[ pi | sim ] --ip=192.168.0.5
 ```